Simple Ways to Use Universal Search to Appear on Top of Google

-This term basically signifies that Google and other search engines will mix static search results with all kinds of other media and stuff, like images, video, news, maps to name just the most common.
+This term basically signifies that Google and other search engines will mix static search results with all kinds of other media and content types, to name just the most common:

 You can use these additional ways to get on top of Google search results.

-I present to you simple ways to use Google Universal Search to appear at the top of the so called SERPs of Google.
+I present to you simple ways to use Google Universal Search to appear at the top of the Google results.

 This one is one of the most common ways to appear above your competition on Google results.
 To appear here you need appearances in local directories and reviews.
 Sites like

 will be used as local citations.
 Incoming links do not suffice.
 Obviously it’s great for hotels and local businesses.
 The more reviews you get the higher you end up.

 When you look for a ventriloquist on Google you will usually find 3 to 4 videos in the top 20.
 Last time I checked there were all 3 from YouTube.